codefellows/seattle-code-301d75/class-01/README.md

 ## Daily Plan

 - Welcome!
-Orientation slides & overview of course
+Orientation slides & overview of the course
 - Review of prework
 - Discussion of `create-react-app`
 - Discussion of component based architeture